rehabstudio/app-deployer/README.md

 To be completed

 ###PHP5-FPM
-You can automatically reload the php-fpm service after a deploy by including the task in your deploy file
+You can automatically reload the php-fpm service after a deploy by including the task at the bottom of your deploy file

+    require 'app-deployer/server/php-fpm'

 You should ensure the deploy user has the correct privileges to do this by adding a line to the sudoers file using visudo